Detecting Errors in a Quantum Network with Pauli Checks: Abstract

 \section{Abstract}

 We apply the quantum error detection scheme Pauli check sandwiching (PCS) to quantum networks by turning it into a distributed multiparty protocol.
-PCS is a distance 1 code and requires less resource overhead than standard quantum error correction and detection methods.
-We provide analytical equations for the final fidelity and postselection rate.
-We also introduce a recursive version of PCS for entanglement purification that only scales polynomially in the resources required as a function of the number of recursions.
-The recursive PCS scheme generates a family of distance 2 quantum codes.
-Our analytical results are benchmarked against BBPSSW in comparable scenarios.
-We also perform simulations with noisy gates for entanglement swapping and attain substantial fidelity improvements.
+PCS provides protection on the targeted qubits and generally requires less resource overhead than standard quantum error correction and detection codes.
+We provide analytical equations for the final fidelity and postselection rate for different PCS checks.
+We also introduce a recursive version of PCS that generates a family of distance 2 quantum codes that are locally equivalent to Calderbank-Shor-Steane (CSS) codes.
+Our analytical results are benchmarked against the Bennet-Brassard-Popescu-Schumacher-Smolin-Wooters (BBPSSW) protocol in comparable scenarios.
+We also perform simulations with noisy gates for entanglement swapping and attain fidelity improvements.
 Lastly, we discuss various setups and graph state properties of PCS.

 \makeatother [section] [section] [section] [section] [section] [section] [section]